-- (1) Interim measures should not be interpreted as anticipating or revealing the outcome of any University or criminal investigation process. - (2) In order to minimise the potential for harm to any person, the relevant delegate may take interim measures against a staff member or affiliate in response to: - (a) a complaint of sexual misconduct or sexual harassment against the staff member or affiliate, pending: - (i) resolution of the complaint; - (ii) investigation of the complaint; or - (iii) the conclusion of an internal disciplinary process; or - (b) a disclosure or complaint of sexual misconduct or sexual harassment against the staff member or affiliate, pending criminal investigation and hearing; or
+- (1) Interim measures should not be interpreted as anticipating or revealing the outcome of any University or criminal investigation process. - (2) In order to minimise the potential for harm to any person, the Registrar may take interim measures against a student in response to: - (a) a complaint of sexual misconduct or sexual harassment against the student, pending: - (i) resolution of the complaint; - (ii) investigation of the complaint; or - (iii) the conclusion of an internal disciplinary process; or

-- (c) an Apprehended Violence Order, whether interim or final. - (3) As an interim measure the delegate may: - (a) suspend a staff member or affiliate from entering specified parts of the University's lands; - (b) restrict a staff member or affiliate's access to specified University buildings, facilities or accommodation; or - (c) prohibit a staff member or affiliate from speaking to or approaching another person (including by social media, email, letter or through a third party);
+- (b) a disclosure or complaint of sexual misconduct or sexual harassment against the student, pending criminal investigation and hearing; or - (c) an Apprehended Violence Order, whether interim or final. - (3) As an interim measure the Registrar may: - (a) suspend a student from entering specified parts of the University's lands; - (b) restrict a student's access to particular classes; - (c) restrict a student's access to specified University buildings, facilities or accommodation; or - (d) prohibit a student from speaking to or approaching another person (including by social media, email, letter or through a third party);

-for such period, and on such terms, as the delegate considers necessary.
+for such period, and on such terms, as the Registrar considers necessary.